aws/aws-sdk-js/CONTRIBUTING.md

 ### Testing the documentation changes:

-To test the documentation changes, please ensure you have the following requirements installed:
+To test the documentation changes, please ensure you have the following requirements installed (Please make sure you have the latest version of Ruby):

 * `gem install bundler`